About Mads Langer

 Mads Langer’s voice is a marvel, subtle and nuanced yet powerful enough to captivate crowds in the tens of thousands—even when accompanied only by his graceful piano and guitar work.
 He is a multi platinum and multi award winning artist in his home country Denmark and over the last decade the Danish singer/songwriter has become a household name in his homeland, drawing an adoring fanbase on the strength of his warm presence and soulful sensitivity.
 Langer is now at work on an album that brings his introspective songwriting to an even deeper level of vulnerability.

-The follow-up to Reckless Twin—a 2016 album featuring his hit single “3AM”—Langer’s forthcoming full-length reclaims a certain unfettered spirit from his first attempts at songwriting.
+The follow-up to Reckless Twin—an album featuring his hit single “3AM”—Langer’s forthcoming full-length reclaims a certain unfettered spirit from his first attempts at songwriting.
 “I feel like I can learn a lot from my earliest material, because it was so pure,” says Langer, who began playing piano at age 3 and writing songs at 8.
 “With the new album, I made a point of getting back to what I first loved about music: those moments where a song comes together and you don’t really know how it happened, and it just gives you the chills.”

 Growing up in the countryside near the small town of Skive, Langer was born to schoolteachers who raised him on singer/songwriters like Neil Young, Rickie Lee Jones, Bob Dylan, and Carole King.
 From a young age he found his imagination sparked by his surroundings, an idyllic dreamland of forests and farmland and rivers. (“As a child I loved writing all these dark poems and horror stories about ghosts—I was always drawn to the supernatural,” he recalls.)
 Although he pursued training in jazz piano throughout his school years, Langer decided against attending The Royal Danish Academy of Music after high school, and instead moved to Copenhagen to make music on his own.
 “For a while I quit piano,” he notes.
 “I got a guitar and taught myself without theory, and it was so liberating to just play by ear and by my heart.”